Security model

 Do you have certifications?

-We’re early and honest about it: the crypto core is built on the MLS standard and continuously tested, and we’re on a path toward formal audit and SOC 2 / ISO 27001 with our first design partners.
-Ask us where we are today.
+We’re early and honest about it: the encryption is real and continuously tested end-to-end, but we do not yet hold an external cryptography audit or SOC 2 / ISO 27001.
+We’re on that path with our first design partners — ask us exactly where we are today.

 How does recording stay private?